 Dr. Akilova studies labor issues in Central Asia, especially the stress families experience when children work or fathers leave the home to become migrant workers.

-Mashura Akilova is a Lecturer at Columbia School of Social Work.
-She has been teaching at CSSW since 2010.
-Dr. Akilova taught Social Welfare Policy, International Social Development Practice and AGPP.
-She has practice experience around the issues of school dropout, child labor, inclusive education and labor market in domestic and international contexts.
+Dr. Mashura Akilova has been a lecturer at the Columbia School of Social Work since 2010, where she has taught Social Welfare Policy, International Social Development Practice, and Advanced Generalist Practice & Programming.
+She has practical experience around the issues of school dropout prevention, child labor, inclusive education, and labor markets in domestic and international contexts.

-Dr. Akilova’s research is in the area of poverty alleviation and family well-being.
-She has conducted qualitative studies on child labor in Central Asia.
-She has also studied the effect of participation in microfinance programs on child labor and education rates worldwide.
-Currently, she is working on a pilot study understanding the effect of migration of household heads on their wives’ and children’s mental, physical and economic well-being in Central Asia.
+Dr. Akilova has conducted qualitative studies on child labor in Central Asia and studied the effect of microfinance programs on child labor and education rates worldwide.
+She is working on a pilot study aimed at understanding the effect that the migration of household heads in Central Asia has on their wives’ and children’s mental, physical, and economic well-being.

 Dr. Akilova holds a BA and MA from Khujand State University (Tajikistan), an MSW from Washington University in St. Louis, and a PhD from the Columbia School of Social Work.